Lahore ATC denies Imran's bail after arrest in May 9 case, cites 'guilt' - Pakistan - ExBulletin

 He added that the offenses fell under the prohibition clause of Section 497 (conditions under which bail may be sought in case of non-bailable offence) of the Criminal Procedure Code.

-Section 497 provides the right to require bail on grounds of statutory delay, provided that the delay in trial was not caused by any act or omission of the accused or any other person acting in his name.
+Section 497 provides the right to require bail for statutory delay, provided that the delay in trial was not caused by any act or omission of the accused or any other person acting in his name.

 The judge said he found no merit in Imran's bail application and rejected it.